 What is Riscure like internally?

 Riscure is like one big family, where you have a lot of young people of different nationalities and people who care what they do.
 They care about you as a human being, as a person, no matter what your background is, making Riscure an amazing organization to work for.
+It makes it easier to work as the hierarchy is not as strong as in large corporate organizations.
 I appreciate that I can be myself and be able to say what I think about a certain topic or idea without worries.
 It is important for me to do that because, eventually, we are all people who work together toward the same goal.

-How would you define device security in Mobile Payment?
+How would you define device security in Mobile?

 It is interesting that in Mobile Payment Security, we do not necessarily work with vendors that are related to device security.
 I think, traditionally, when we look at the industry itself, it was about devices, physical cards, and payment terminals or acceptance devices.
 But in the last 8+ years, with the Host Card Emulation, the focus has shifted to software.
 Everything actually is migrating to digital, and a lot of things are being digitalized.
 We all have our mobile devices, and we cannot imagine our life without leaving our homes without them.
 You may forget your wallet, but you will have your phone and will be able to pay with your phone.
 That is an example of how activities are moving into software.
 Mobile payments are evolving and will continue changing.
 For example, there might be more biometrics going into the future.
 These are some of the trends we see in the industry.

+The major aspect of Riscure is that we are absolutely obsessed with one thing: security.
 The benefit of working with Riscure and what makes us special is that we have experience in both hardware security, which is traditional in the Mobile Payment industry, and software developments, which lacks security.
 The focus on both makes us unique.
-At Riscure, we also invest in R&D to make sure that we are ahead of the competition and that we are very good at what we do.
-The Mobile Payment Security Team has all the necessary accreditations from the payment industry.
+At Riscure, we also invest in R&D to make sure that we are ahead of the competition and we are very good at what we do.
+The Mobile Security Team has all the necessary accreditations from the payment industry.
 We are working on expanding our accreditations with the right bodies in the industry.

 How is the role of security different among industries?